yashikapatil27/MXNet-Vs.-TensorFlow-A-Comparative-Analysis-for-Intel-Image-Classification/README.md

 # MXNet-Vs.-TensorFlow-A-Comparative-Analysis-for-Intel-Image-Classification
-CIS552 - Project Work for Spring 2024: Comparative analysis of MXNet and TensorFlow frameworks for Intel Image Classification using various CNN architectures.
+Project Work for CIS552 - Advanced Mathematical Statistics, Spring 2024: Comparative analysis of MXNet and TensorFlow frameworks for Intel Image Classification using various CNN architectures.

 This project provides a comparative analysis of MXNet and TensorFlow frameworks, including architectures such as LeNet, AlexNet, and VGG16 applied to a dataset sourced from Kaggle.